giovannypietro/mcp-samples/README.md

 > [!IMPORTANT] >This is a sample implementation and it is NOT meant for production use.
 Please contact @giovannypietro or @apietro777 for production usage.

 - Use a production ready Identity Orchestrator (e.g. Strata Maverics)
-- Use a production ready OAuth authorization server (e.g., Auth0, Okta, Keycloak)
+- Use a production ready OAuth 2.1 server
 - Implement proper JWT validation with JWKS
 - Use HTTPS for all endpoints
 - Implement proper session management